Nickdev8/Weather-API-Project/README.md

 ## Credits

-This project was created by [Your Name].
-All credit goes to [Your Name].
+This project was created by Nick Esselman.